 Supplementing your dog’s diet is a way to get ahead of digestive health issues or help fight the issues once they occur.

 The most successful strategy is to use a specifically designed dog supplement with a formula containing a combination of probiotic, prebiotic and digestive enzymes

 There are two factors to consider the most when choosing digestive supplements for your dog:

 - The concentration - Choosing a supplement with a high enough concentration to be effective is very important.
-If your doctor prescribed 500mg of Ibuprofen for a migraine headache, would you think a 50mg aspirin would have the desired affect?
+If your doctor prescribed 500mg of Ibuprofen for a migraine headache, would you think a 50mg aspirin would have the desired effect?

-Should You Try Home Remedies For Dog Gut Health?
+Should You Try Home Remedies for Dog Gut Health?

 Dog digestive problems are sometimes caused by well-meaning owners feeding the wrong supplements.

-These usually include inappropriate products (herbal extracts or food products designed for humans or other uses) or poor-quality supplements.
+These usually include inappropriate products (herbal extracts or food products designed for humans or other uses) or poor-quality dog supplements.